Weightlifting for Youth: A Scientific Overview

 Of course, the commencement of weightlifting training at this age should be part of an overall program of athletic development.
 A potential weightlifter is exposed to many other sports, games, and activities in an attempt to develop an entire athlete.
 The authors emphasize that “specialization often occurs too early and, too often, with well-meaning coaches and parents hurrying the developmental process in many sports, including weightlifting.”

-A well-rounded exposure to many sports that provide a high level of fun (the reason most youth become involved in organized sport), and a lack of sport specialization is needed for young athletes.
+A well-rounded exposure to many sports that provide a high level of fun (the reason most youths become involved in organized sports), and a lack of sport specialization is needed for young athletes.
 Weightlifting specialization is appropriate at a later stage in life, customarily in the mid-teen years.

 The authors do an excellent job emphasizing that proper coaching and/or supervision is a must.
 Of course, it can be difficult to easily determine the criteria for meeting this standard.
 At the very least, a coach should have successfully completed a course of instruction leading to some sort of nationally recognized coaching certification.